apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 Researching this raised many problems and questions, for example:

-> How do you test and evaluate a non-deterministic LLM-powered product as you iterate and improve it?
+> How do you test and evaluate a non-deterministic LLM-powered product as you iterate and attempt to improve it?

 From this popped countless finer-grained questions around evaluation approaches, workflows, safety, developer experience, testing, product experiment velocity, and so on.

-In more-established domains, researching deep into a problem like this uncovers a series of more detailed answers and best practices.
+In more-established domains, researching fractally into a problem uncovers layers of increasingly detailed answers and best practices.
 When you’re researching a new area, though, once you get more than one or two questions deep – even talking to world experts – you hit on meaningfully unsolved problems.

+In the interviews I’ve been doing, I often get answers like,

+> Oh, I don’t know!
+I would love to hear what other teams are doing for that.

+or

-In the interviews I’ve been doing, I often get answers like, “Oh, I don’t know!
-I would love to hear what other teams are doing for that,” or “I saw a paper that but I don’t know of anybody who has tried implementing it,” or “If you can solve that well, we should be your first customer.”
+> I saw a paper that but I don’t know of anybody who has tried implementing it.

+or

+> If you can solve that well, can we be your first customer?

 Those are exciting things to hear!